iExecBlockchainComputing/documentation-tools/tools/dataProtector/glossary/types.md

 # Types

-Glossary of Types in viem.
+Glossary of Types in DataProtector.

 ## GrantedAccess